- VCU Enrollment Services

 VCU requires all enrolled students to view and pay their bill online after official registration by logging into VCU eServices.
 Students are notified at their VCU email address when eBills (account statements) are available in eServices.
 Paper bills are not mailed to enrolled students.

-Returning VCU students who wish to change their residency status must complete a Change of Domicile packet and submit it at least 30 days prior to the first day of classes of the semester to:
+Returning VCU students who wish to change their residency status must complete an Application for Change of Domicile and submit it at least 30 days prior to the first day of classes of the semester to:

 Residency Appeals Officer